For this tutorial we do not offer a free download of the pattern.

 Insert the lining inside the bag.
 Glue the facing to the top of the bag with the double-sided tape (wrong side against wrong side).

 Stagger the middles to avoid excess thickness.
-Be careful to position the facing correctly in relation to the position of the magnetic top so that it is centered (see step 8).
+Take care to position the facing correctly in relation to the position of the magnetic top so that it is centered (see step 8).

 ![]() ![]() |